kovid-r/questdb.io/blog/2022-10-15-sql-extensions-part-ii.md

 ![](https://i.imgur.com/gN0LO6g.png)

-## Working with Timezones and Offsets
+## Working with timezones and offsets

-The `SAMPLE BY` extension also enables you to work change timezones and add or subtract offsets from your timestamp columns to adjust for any issues you might encounter when dealing with different source systems, especially in other geographic areas.
+The `SAMPLE BY` extension also enables you to change timezones and add or subtract offsets from your timestamp columns to adjust for any issues you might encounter when dealing with different source systems, especially in other geographic areas.
 It is important to note that, by default, QuestDB aligns its [sample calculation](https://questdb.io/docs/reference/sql/sample-by/#sample-calculation) based on the `FIRST OBSERVATION`, as shown in the example below:

 ```sql
 SELECT pickup_datetime,